Try (Just a Little Bit Harder)

-It's summer 1969, and rock 'n' rollers Contraband (which starts its life as The Contraband) has just won the Austin Aqua Festival Battle of the Bands, competing in a field of ten top regional Texas groups.
-As one of its prizes, the band's awarded the opportunity to record with Sonobeat, which has already released stereo 45s by half a dozen Austin and Central Texas bands.
-The idea is that the Aqua Festival Battle of the Bands winner could be the next act that Sonobeat Records releases on a stereo 45 RPM single.
-Contraband's Sonobeat sessions, which we believe to be held in early autumn 1969 (the Sonobeat archives aren't clear on the actual recording date, but Sonobeat co-founder Rim Kelley, who produces and engineers the Contraband session leaves to attend law school in Houston in mid-September, helping establish the latest time frame in which the sessions are held), yield demos for Try (Just a Little Bit Harder), a cover of Janis Joplin's signature rocker, with a funky lead vocal by Frieda Borth (from Kaufman, Texas, who at the time Contraband records with Sonobeat is a University of Texas student) backed by dynamite harmony vocals by the whole band, and a cover of British band Free's mini-opus I'll Be Creepin', a cool rocker with a spectacular double-tracked vocal by Frieda.
+It's August 1970, and blues-rock group Contraband (which starts its life in 1969 as The Contraband) wins the Austin Aqua Festival Battle of the Bands, competing in a field of ten top regional Texas groups.
+As one of the top prizes, Contraband is awarded a recording session with Austin's Sonobeat Records, which has already released 19 stereo 45s singles.
+The idea behind the prize is that the Aqua Festival Battle of the Bands winner could be the next act appearing on the Sonobeat label.
+Contraband's Sonobeat sessions, which we believe to be held in early September 1970 (the Sonobeat archives aren't clear on the actual recording date, but Sonobeat co-founder Rim Kelley, who produces and engineers the Contraband session leaves to attend law school in Houston in mid-September, helping establish the latest time frame in which the sessions are held), yield demos for Try (Just a Little Bit Harder), a spunky cover of Janis Joplin's signature rocker, with a solid lead vocal by Frieda Borth (from Kaufman, Texas, who at the time Contraband records with Sonobeat is a University of Texas student) backed with dynamite harmony vocals by the whole band, and a cover of British band Free's mini-opus I'll Be Creepin', a cool rocker with an equally cool double-tracked vocal by Frieda.
 At the time Contraband records with Sonobeat, the band features Frieda, Austin native George Rarey (guitars and bass, who later will join Sirius, formed by founding members of seminal Texas psych band Bubble Puppy), Ralph Gebert (guitars), Steve McDaniels (drums), and Kim Snider (keyboards).
 Frieda will record again with Sonobeat in 1975 and 1976 as part of the Austin Blues-Rockers.